terrestris/helm-charts/README.md

 # terrestris Helm Charts

-The helm charts of terrestris...
+The helm charts of terrestris.
+The repository can be found [here](https://terrestris.github.io/helm-charts/).

 ## Prerequisites
 * Helm (package manager for Kubernetes), see also [here](https://helm.sh/)